ed22699/Obsidian/Uni Modules/Design Verification/Verification Tools.md

 	- both for software and hardware (`gcc -Wall`)
 - only identify certain classes of problems
 	- false positives are reported so a filter program can be used to reduce these (try not to filter true positives)
-- can assist in enforcing coding guidelines
+- can assist in enforcing coding guidelines (rules can be added to linter)
+>[!note]
+Still a use for linters as simulation-based testing may not provide a test which exposes the fault

 car breaks and medical equipment controllability and observability worse in emulation